bcoles/kasld/README.md

 grsecurity hardened kernels support `kernel.grsecurity.dmesg` to prevent unprivileged access.

-System log files (ie, `/var/log/syslog`) are readable only by privileged users on modern distros.
+System log files (i.e., `/var/log/syslog`) are readable only by privileged users on modern distros.
 On Debian/Ubuntu systems, users in the `adm` group also have read permissions on various system log files in `/var/log/`: